bergeramit/Ryan-s-CTF/Find The Flag(.txt) Again/README.md

 ...Output:/lib/x86_x64-linux-gnu/security: ...
 ```

-Now we cat this path to get the flag: minuend
+Now we cat this path to get the flag: muntjac